CharlRitter/rank-be-coding-test/README.md

 There are 2 ways one can run this project

 ### 1. Compiled executale (preferred)
+Note: Since this project should run on OSX, I will have included a OSX compatible executable file in the root folder already.
 1. Clone the repo
 2. Create a virtual environment
 3. Run `make deps`
 4. Run `make compile`
 5. In the root folder a new exe file should appear
 6. From the root folder the CLI can be started using the executale.
-PS. try `ranking_calculator -h` (Since this project should run on OSX, I will have included a OSX compatible executable file in the root folder already)
+PS. try `ranking_calculator -h`

 ### 2. Directly executing the CLI using
 1. Clone the repo